Kuala Lumpur was my first stop in Malaysia. I didn’t know much about KL before visiting, but the city pleasantly surprised me.

 At night, there’s a fountain show called “Symphony Lake” next to Suria KLCC.
 I was expecting to roll my eyes during the show, but I thought it was charming.
-It was undeniably cheesy, but it was fun to watch kids – and adults – shriek when they were sprayed by water from the fountain.
+The show was in fact cheesy, but it was fun to watch kids–and adults–shriek when they were sprayed by water from the fountain.
 (I swear I’m normally a nice person.)
 The show changes nightly, so you can visit the fountain multiple times during your stay in KL.

 Once we finished breakfast, Ben drove us to the start of our hike.
 Three adorable dogs eagerly awaited the SUV, and I was happy when they joined us.